BestTimesToVisit.com Logo

 food

 Immerse yourself in the vibrant atmosphere of Feskekôrka, a unique fish market housed in a building resembling a church.
-Sample fresh seafood, from oysters to smoked salmon, and watch the local fishermen bring in their daily catch.
-Insider tip: Visit early in the morning for the best selection and a lively atmosphere.
+Sample fresh oysters, shrimp, or other delicacies, and watch the skilled fishmongers at work.
+Insider tip: go early in the morning for the best selection and to avoid the crowds.

 Best time: May-September